Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Well.
 Leela tidied up the last of the tacos into a big paper stasis bag and stepped out under the awning she kept over the door.
 Daar thumped over on his rear legs, his body still tensed…

 ...And abruptly, the playful illusion between them was broken.
-Leela didn’t know if it was the lighting, that his attention was on something else for the moment, that she was standing so close to him and he was so utterly, unbelievably huge and so toweringly tall---
+Leela didn’t know if it was the lighting, that his attention was on something else for the moment, that she was standing so close to him and he was so utterly, unbelievably huge and so toweringly tal-

 For that moment he wasn’t big, goofy Daar, an incorrigible oaf with a penchant for silliness and light-heartedly boorish behavior.
 Standing before her was the Great Father in all his glory, all his noble being, all his terrible power and unrestrained capacity for action.